Do you know what the most important business skill is?

 Don’t interrupt.
 Don’t anticipate what they’re going to say and insert your own solutions before you’ve heard what they have to say.
 Trying to provide a solution before they’ve had a chance to fully explain the problem may lead your speaker to believe you aren’t really interested in what they have to say.

 Listen not only to what they’re saying, but what they’re not saying.
 I call this listening between the lines.
 Focus not just on the words but on the message.
 Sometimes, perceiving and understanding the things that are left unsaid can be the real key to serving someone.
 In addition, body language, tone of voice, cadence and other auditory and visual clues can help you understand more.
 Speaking isn’t just about words.

 Take notes.
 It’s okay to take notes, even in a face-to-face conversation.
 No one expects you to remember everything.
 Taking notes will help you to remember the important points of the conversation and what is important to your speaker.
 It will also help you to frame appropriate questions that will help you learn more, which leads to our next point.

 Ask questions that invite additional understanding.
 Invite the speaker to tell you more.
 Allow them to give you even more detail about what’s important to them and what they need and how you can fill that need.
 The more you know, the better you will be able to serve them and meet their needs and expectations.

 As you employ these techniques and develop effective listening skills, you will see improvement in both your business and personal relationships.
 You’ll also come to understand how listening really is the most important business skill and be able to create even more success in your business.

-I would love to hear how listening has improved your business.
-Please share your experiences in the comment section below or drop me a message using the “Talk to Me” link above.
+I would love to hear how listening has helped you succeed in your business.
+Please share your experiences in the comment section below or drop me a message using the Contact link above.